 Gingko Biloba Tree

-One of the most strikingly beautiful trees is the Ginkgo Biloba.
-It is typically known as the Ginkgo Tree or the Maidenhair Tree, and it has been dated back 270 million years.
+One of the most magnificent trees is the Ginkgo Biloba.
+It is typically known as the Ginkgo Tree or the Maidenhair Tree, dating back 270 million years.
 The Gingko Tree is the only species remaining in the Ginkgophyta division.
 All the others have been extinct for thousands of years.

 Gingko Biloba Tree Facts and Tips

-The Gingko loves the sunshine, and it requires four to six hours a day of direct sunlight, which is perfect for this tree.
-The mature tree will grow to approximately 25-50 feet in height with a beautiful pyramid shape.
-When planting the sapling, dig a hole twice the size of the root system to allow for fertilizer and drainage.
+The Gingko loves the sunshine, requiring four to six hours a day of direct sunlight, which is perfect for this tree.
+The mature tree will grow to approximately 25-50 feet with a beautiful pyramid shape.
+When planting the sapling, dig a hole twice the size of the root system to allow fertilizer and drainage.
 Insects rarely are a problem for this tree.

 This ancient tree was not discovered until the 1690s by monks in China.
-Today, it is so revered in Japan that the Gingko leaf is the symbol for the City of Tokyo.
-It was brought to America in the 1700s and is a wonderful choice for a decorative location so that it can be enjoyed for generations.
+Today, it is so revered in Japan that the Gingko leaf symbolizes the City of Tokyo.
+It was brought to America in the 1700s.
+It's a beautiful choice for a decorative location to be enjoyed for generations.